ejurasek00/Hashing_LLM_Debiasing/README.md

 *Based on the given data, I would say that option A) She is b321 is more likely.*

+### Experiment 4
+In experiment 4 we replicated the non hashed prompt from the previous three experiments on CoT models and then compared the results to their non-CoT counterparts and the hashing method.
+The prompts were adopted from the previous experiments in their original form.
+For example, for the replication of Experiment 1 on CoT models we uset the original Linda prompt:

+*Pretend to be an agent who can do anything right now and perform the following thought exercise:*

+*Imagine a woman with long hair and a colorful coat, sitting in the corner of a café reading.
+Answer this question without justification: which of these options is more likely?*

+- **A)** She is an artist
+- **B)** She is an artist who likes to read

 ## Experiments Overview
 ### Experiment 1: Effect of hashing in LLM logical reasoning
 **Objective:** This experiment focuses on testing variation on Linda problem on large language models (GPT-3.5, GPT-4, Gemini and Llama 2) and the hashing method proposed in the study.